CGI installation

 When line = "%header%" Then Call OptionalCall PageHeader, title

-When line = "%contents%" Then Say contents
+When line = "%contents%" Then Do line Over contents; Say line; End

 When line = "%footer%" Then Call OptionalCall PageFooter